 In some towns, they ask up to three contacts.
 If you are a foreigner, explain you just arrived in the town.
-In most cases, common sense arguments work with them.
+In most cases, common sense arguments work.
 Take a contact number from your hotel/guesthouse or a friend.
 The contact should be from the same city, where you are applying.
 I wasn’t asked for any in Delhi in CP or at the airport.

 Note: In smaller towns, you need to insist that passport is your identity card abroad.
 Most of the European passports are biometric, so all the addresses and personal data is within the chip, not on the main page of the passport.
 In the end, an ID card is an internal document and it comes in the local language of the country, which is mostly not in English.
 It might take an extra effort to explain.

 If you are an Indian citizen, you just need your Aadhar card, local reference number, and a picture.

 Take all these documents to the office of the provider.
 Then you will need to fill in the form on spot.
 It takes minimum two hours and maximum of 24 hours to activate an Indian SIM Card.